wilstrup/sr-oligo-gapmer/blog_post.md

-# The QLattice applied to Gene therapy
+# AI and personalised medicine: can symbolic regression unite them?

-#`How symbolic regression explains toxicity of DNA-based drugs`
+#`How the QLattice explains toxicity of DNA-based drugs`

 ## Antisense therapy